yacchin1205/py-pursuit/README.rst

 between 1 and 5 minutes to run to completion, but you can stop it at any time.

-The general takeaway is that signal reproduction tends to improve with more training (rows of numbers), with more codebook filters (first column), and by using the multiple-frame encoder instead of the single-frame encoder.
-Interestingly, the single-frame encoder does worse with larger filters (second column), while the multiple-frame encoder tends to do worse with smaller filters.
+The general takeaway is that signal reproduction tends to improve with more training (successive numbers within a group), with more codebook filters (first column), and by using the multiple-frame (temporal) encoder instead of the single-frame (standard) encoder.
+Interestingly, the standard encoder tends to do worse with larger filters (second column), while the temporal encoder tends to do worse with smaller filters.

-If you have matplotlib installed, you can also generate plots of the codebook vectors during training (stored in /tmp/pursuit) by changing GRAPHS = True in pursuit_test.py.
-This doubles the test runtime, but produces some cool graphs.
+If you have matplotlib installed, you can also save plots of the codebook vectors during training by setting GRAPHS = '/tmp/pursuit' (or some other directory name) in pursuit_test.py.
+Graphing doubles the test runtime, but produces some pretty training artifacts.

 Installing
 ----------